NG-ZORRO/ng-zorro-antd/components/tree/doc/index.en-US.md

 this.nzSelectedKeys = [...this.nzSelectedKeys];
 ```

-- `NzTreeNodeOptions` accepts your customized properties，use NzTreeNode.origin to get them.
+- `NzTreeNodeOptions` accepts your custom properties，use NzTreeNode.origin to get them.
-- If Tree Methods used with ViewChild, should be used in ngAfterViewInit.
+- If Tree Methods are used with ViewChild, should be used in ngAfterViewInit.
-- Setting NzData with NzTreeNodeOptions[] is better，if you set nzData with NzTreeNode[], it will be deprecated in next major version(8.x).
+- Setting `nzData` with NzTreeNodeOptions[] is better，if you set nzData with NzTreeNode[], it will be deprecated in next major version(8.x).